pyzahl/Gxsm4/README.md

 - Window Position Management....  gtk4 does not provide any hands on that any more -- big convenience and usability issue 🙁
 		- X11: works again via native X11 calls...
 		- Wayland: likely never a solution ever as Wayland dose not give access at all to window's positioning.
 But please educate me if I am wrong.
+		-
+- GL3D Scan View Mode: currently disabled.
+Port pending.

 - All ENTRIES: added configuration menu option not yet attached and not accessible.
 Need to figure out how to add a custom menu entry to gtk_popovers.
              It is possible to manually edit the properties via the dconf-editor to get started.
+	     Some thing seams slow here at build and update, or has post idel latency.

 - DSP-CONTROL windows A, B -- initial TAB Drag to empty secondary window impossible (or hard??) to find a hook area to drop off.
 Work around for now:
 Manually hack config via dconf-editor, then further DnD is easy and as usual again: